Sunset Start of the Sabbath - Diagram

 "The next day" - the next calendar day - starts at sunset.
 Jesus had just been sealed into the tomb and the chief priests and Pharisees asked Pilate for a guard.
 They were taking no chances that Jesus' disciples would remove the body and later claim a resurrection.
 Of course, the disciples could have removed it at any time after the burial and then claim that He had been resurrected.

 The "in the end of ..." (the first phrase of Matt 28:1) could just as easily be connected to the end of chapter 27.
 "End" would be better translated as "even" as it is translated in its other Biblical uses - see Mark 11:19 and 13:35 below.

 "And when even was come, he went out of the city."
 (Mark 11:19)

 "Watch ye therefore: for ye know not when the master of the house cometh, at even, or at midnight, or at the cockcrowing, or in the morning:" (Mark 13:35)

 The Jews, by that time, had adopted the Roman system of dividing the night hours into four watches referred to as the evening, midnight, cockcrow and morning watches.
 The passage would then have the meaning that the next day (just after sunset) they went to Pilate, received permission for a guard and had the guard set at the tomb in the evening watch.
 It is quite conceivable that some of the priests/Pharisees watched the tomb while others went to see Pilate.
 They had had enough trouble with this Galilean that they wouldn't be taking chances.

 The next part of the narrative then would be Matt 28:1 minus the first phrase.
-It is beginning a new thought which is not directly connected in time with the burial and setting of a guard near sunset - there were several hours between them.
+It is beginning a to describe a new scene, the arrival of the women at the tomb that happened several hours after the the burial and setting of a guard near sunset.

 "... as it began to dawn toward the first day of the week, came Mary Magdalene and the other Mary to see the sepulchre."
 (Matt 28:1)